Liverpool and Manchester Railway: Incidents

+On 23 December 1832, a passenger train ran into the rear of another passenger train at Rainhill.
+A passenger was killed and several were injured.
+On 17 April 1836, a passenger train was derailed whilst travelling at 30 mph when an axle of a carriage broke.
+There were no fatalities.

 Modern line

 The original Liverpool and Manchester line still operates as a secondary line between the two cities—the southern route, the former Cheshire Lines Committee route via Warrington Central is for the moment the busier route.
 This however has already started to change (from the May 2014 timetable) with new First TransPennine Express services between Newcastle/Manchester Victoria and Liverpool and between Manchester (Airport) and Scotland (via Chat Moss, Lowton and Wigan).
 From December 2014, with completion of electrification (see below) the two routes between Manchester and Liverpool will have much the same frequency of service.

 On the original route, a new (May 2014) hourly First TransPennine Express non-stop service runs between Manchester Victoria and Liverpool (from/to) Newcastle), an hourly fast service is operated by Northern Rail, from Liverpool to Manchester, usually calling at Wavertree Technology Park, St Helens Junction, Newton-le-Willows and Manchester Oxford Road, and continuing via Manchester Piccadilly to Manchester Airport.
 Northern also operates an hourly service calling at all stations from Liverpool Lime Street to Manchester Victoria.
 This is supplemented by an additional all-stations service between Liverpool and Earlestown, which continues to Warrington Bank Quay.

 Between Warrington Bank Quay, Earlestown and Manchester Piccadilly, there are additional services (at least one per hour) operated by Transport for Wales, which originate from Chester and the North Wales Coast Line.